Too much of a good thing can be a bad thing. Matt Gardner learned that too much of something that’s not even that good can be even worse.

 I was distracted, quiet and withdrawn, while my phone needed recharging twice a day – that’s if it even left my hand.
 My girlfriend became increasingly riled at how much I was fannying about on my indispensable gadget at all opportunities, specifically when I was “killing time”.
 It just so happened that towards the end of this 96-hour debacle, “killing time” had included nearly all time spent with her.

 Before getting into this piece, it’s nigh-on imperative that you press play on the video below, letting it run as you read on.
 The song, used for Candy Crush Saga’s “jelly levels” – arguably the most frustrating level style in the game – sets the mood for the piece.
-It’s a 22-second song put on a five-minute loop, much of it in the minor key, and it wonderfully reflects the depressing endlessness and futility of a game that, at last count, has 1,895 levels.
+It’s a 22-second song put on a ten-minute loop, much of it in the minor key, and it wonderfully reflects the depressing endlessness and futility of a game that, at last count, has 1,895 levels.

 The game was once best known, upon its browser-only release in April 2012, for really pioneering unwanted Facebook invites.
 King persuaded people to sell their social souls to get more lives, unlock new levels, get a handful of power-ups or, in super-rare cases, genuinely recommend the game to others.
 The company managed to disgust and recruit people in equal measure for the best part of six months, before it rewarded them with a full app release across all mobile platforms between September and December of that year.